postmanlabs/labs-docs/v6/postman/sending_api_requests/capturing_http_requests.md

 ### Using the Interceptor

-You can capture the HTTP requests using the Postman Interceptor, and save them to History and add additional filters.
+You can capture the HTTP requests using the Postman Interceptor, and save them to History or a collection.
 The following screen illustrates this:

 [![request capture interceptor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Interceptor-with-filters3.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Interceptor-with-filters3.gif)